A day in Fremantle

 Finally, we made our way back to our car and enjoyed being in the air-conditioning on the drive home after our long, hot day in Fremantle.
 Although we spent the day walking between the sights, we could have seen all these things and kept out of the blazing heat of the day by using the Fremantle Tram Hop On Hop Off.
 But we found walking about we had in Bella’s words “The freedom to be who you are and to enjoy what is”.

 Whether in the town centre, Bathers Beach, Fishing Boat Harbour or Victoria Quay, Fremantle is a great place for meeting people.
 It’s amazing what you find in Fremantle and with all the craft breweries, restaurants, scenic views and the salty spritz in the air, chances are you will find many more hidden gems that we have pointed out to you.
+But don’t just take our word for it.
+There are plenty of people falling in love with Fremantle.

 Does this port side city sound like a great place and where would you head to first when you arrive in Fremantle?
 Which of the sculptures was your favourite?